Nhill

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates three active transport stops operating within Nhill, consisting of a mix of train and bus services.
+Public transport analysis reveals three active transport stops operating within Nhill.
 These stops are serviced by three individual routes, collectively providing 21 weekly passenger trips.
 Transport accessibility is rated as limited, with residents typically located 627 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward - car remains the dominant mode at 83%, with 13% walking.
+Vehicle ownership averages 1.6 per dwelling.
+According to the 2021 Census, a relatively low 10.7% of residents work from home, which may reflect COVID-19 conditions.

 Service frequency averages three trips per day across all routes, equating to approximately seven weekly trips per individual stop.